 There's also a great tool to assist with your 5 second test: http://fivesecondtest.com/

 A split second is all you got - That's all it takes for visitors to leave your landing page.
 So what can you do right off the bat that will cause the visitor to take notice?
 Use their name!
 "Jim, we're so glad you stopped by", "Sally, check out this information we gathered for you."
 You get the idea.
 A name increases affinity and engagement, and will therefore improve your campaign's results.

 Once you make it past the split second, your next task is to keep their interest.
 For this you need to provide personalized and relevant content.
 This content is pulled from the work you did in gathering your list.
 The more you know about your prospects, the more you personalized and relevant your landing page can be.

 Keep in mind that there is a fine line between being relevant, and being creepy!
 Just because you know something about your visitor doesn't mean you have to share it.
 Let's say, for example, that you know your visitor has two kids.
 This doesn't mean you need to tell the visitor that you know that.
 It's a fine line, but really just use common sense here.

-Automated Email Responses are used to sent automated emails to your site visitors.
+Automated Email Responses are used to send automated emails to your site visitors.
 The Internet has caused all of us to expect responses quickly.
-Visitors who do not receive a prompt response to often get frustrated and leave in search for another solution.
+Visitors who do not receive a prompt response too often get frustrated and leave in search of another solution.